diem/reference-wallet/README.md

 * [liquidity](/liquidity)
 * [mobile](/mobile)

-The [backend](/backend) system comprises of a Python server that consumes the pylibra python client and the pub-sub-proxy. `pylibra` is used for submitting and requesting transactions from the network. `pub-sub-proxy` is used for subscribing to events.
+The [backend](/backend) system comprises of a Python server that consumes the python sdk client and the pub-sub-proxy. `python sdk client` is used for submitting and requesting transactions from the network. `pub-sub-proxy` is used for subscribing to events.

 The project uses [docker](/docker) for organizing and easily spinning up.
 The production configuration of this system varies slightly to allow for handling a large number of inbound requests.